-Under one interpretation, one could conclude that the Medicare Mandatory Claims Submission Rule simply does not apply to these PTs because they have no relationship whatsoever with Medicare and therefore are out of its regulatory grasp.
+Under one interpretation, the Medicare Mandatory Claims Submission Rule simply does not apply to these PTs because they have no relationship whatsoever with Medicare and therefore are out of its regulatory grasp.
 Thus, it would follow from this interpretation that cash-pay PTs are free to enter into private arrangements with Medicare beneficiaries, including for PT services that would otherwise be covered by Medicare.

-Under another, more conservative interpretation, one could conclude that the Medicare Mandatory Claims Submission Rule does apply even to cash-pay PTs who have no relationship with Medicare.
-This would lead one to surmise that PTs could accept cash payment from Medicare beneficiaries for services otherwise covered by Medicare only if the “free will” exception noted in the Medicare Benefit Policy Manual applies.
+Under another, more conservative interpretation, the Medicare Mandatory Claims Submission Rule does apply even to cash-pay PTs who have no relationship with Medicare.
+This would lead one to surmise that PTs could accept cash payments from Medicare beneficiaries for services otherwise covered by Medicare only if the “free will” exception noted in the Medicare Benefit Policy Manual applies.

 Let’s consider each possible interpretation in more detail.